Thomas Snow (British Army officer): Early life and military career

 Snow was born at Newton Valence, Hampshire, on 5 May 1858.
 He was the eldest son of the Reverend George D'Oyly Snow and his wife Maria Jane Barlow, Snow attended Eton College (1871–1874) and went to St John's College, Cambridge in 1878.

-Snow obtained a commission in the 13th Regiment of Foot in 1879, taking part in the Anglo-Zulu War in South Africa the same year.
+After attending and later graduating from the Royal Military College, Sandhurst, Snow obtained a commission in the 13th Regiment of Foot in 1879, taking part in the Anglo-Zulu War in South Africa the same year.
 In 1884–1885, having transferred to the Mounted Infantry Regiment of the Camel Corps, Snow fought with them in the Nile Expedition of the Mahdist War at the Battle of Abu Klea and the Battle of El Gubat.
 He was severely wounded at the latter battle on 19 January 1885.

 In 1887, he was promoted to captain and attended the Staff College, Camberley from 1892 to 1893.
 Snow was promoted in 1895 to brigade major at Aldershot and further in 1897 to major in the Royal Inniskilling Fusiliers.
 Snow was brigade major for William Gatacre in the Nile campaign of 1898, fighting at the Battle of Atbara and the Siege of Khartoum.
 He was twice Mentioned in Despatches for his services in the Sudan.